endoplasmic/google-assistant/README.md

     },
     textQuery: 'What time is it?', // if this is set, audio input is ignored
-    isNew: true, // set this to true if you want to force a new conversation and ignore the old state },
+    isNew: true, // set this to true if you want to force a new conversation and ignore the old state
+    screen: {
+      isOn: true, // set this to true if you want to output results to a screen },
+  },
 };